 You Need To Know When To Pull The Plug

 If you aren’t careful, you could well end up like my friends who are poor on £250k/year.
 That is an outcome I wouldn’t wish upon any of my readers.

 Housing and childcare are the two leading reasons why the economics of living in a big city rarely add up once you have a family.

-Sure, it may well work if you happen to earn more than £350k in a place like London.
+Sure, things may well work out if you happen to earn more than £350k in a place like London.

 Unfortunately, as we know from the UK income distribution data, only a minority of people ever get to make that much money.

 If you happen to be in this category – congrats!
 You get to enjoy the big city lights a while longer (if you still care for them).